Tenerife in November – Sunshine, Adventure & Relaxation with a Toddler

 Masca is a remote village, and for a long time, it truly lived up to its nickname as the “forgotten village” because no paved road led here until 1991.
 Even now, it can only be accessed via a narrow road filled with hairpin bends.

-A heads-up for sensitive travelers: The last 17 km is pure serpentine!
-Along the way, there’s a small roadside stop with parking spots offering stunning views of the mountains, the sea, and even La Gomera island in the distance.
+Along the way, there are several small roadside stops with parking spots offering stunning views of the mountains, the distant sea, and even La Gomera island.

 Tucked between steep cliffs, Masca is a storybook village of stone houses ending at a striking, cone-shaped rock.
 Its isolation and dramatic rock formations have earned it the nickname “Europe’s Machu Picchu.”
 At 650 meters above sea level, surrounded by vibrant flowers, cacti, palm groves, and free-roaming goats, Masca is as picturesque as it gets.